 Hi traffic areas are essential to your business where customers are drawn by adjacent destinations.
 Shared parking areas are desired.
 Do not count on novelty or reputation to bring customers over a distance or away from traffic.
 Check with your local city planning commission and comply with local ordinances and obtain the necessary permits.

-There are two primary manufacturers of professional crepe griddles, Krampouz and Equipex.
+There are two primary manufacturers of professional crepe griddles, Eurodib and Equipex.

 Equipex griddles are made in Rhode Island.

 Both of these griddle manufacturers make 220 volt griddles at 3600 watts that reach temperature quickly and hold temperature uniformly across the entire surface.
 Both of these professional griddles have a griddle diameter of 15.75 inches.
 The Eurodib griddle has a rough machined top surface.
 This surface can be seasoned ahead of time to provide an almost non stick surface.
 A liberal amount of butter or oil can be used on an unseasoned griddle before every crepe.
 The Equipex griddle has a ceramic top surface that does not need seasoning.
 We recommend single griddles and not the very heavy double griddles.
 We do not sell griddles but you can call us for advice on competitive griddle features, seasoning, and cleaning.
 Griddles are available on distributor websites and sometimes on E-bay.

 4: Preventing Crepes From Sticking To The Griddle